-You should be very careful about the cook time.
+You should be very careful about the cooking time.
 A grey ring develops outside the egg and sometimes the saucer gets overcrowded as a result of cooking the eggs.
-If you like hard boiled eggs, boil them for eleven minutes and if you want soft eggs boil them for seven minutes.
+If you like, boil them for eleven minutes, and if you want soft eggs boil them for seven minutes.

 Eggs should always be properly boiled.
-Eggs contain a sulphur based compound that turns the yoke green and emits a funky smell if it is too hard and boiled for too long.
+Eggs contain a sulfur-based compound that turns the yoke green and emits a funky smell if it is too hard and boiled for too long.

 Did you know how many benefits are there of eating even a single hard-boiled egg each day?

 They are an energy-packed food item, which in itself is enough to last you a good while.
-Woke up late and didn’t have time for a full-fledged breakfast?
+Woke up late and not have time for a full-fledged breakfast?
 Rest not!
-Eat one or two hard-boiled eggs and these will keep you going for a good time until your next meal!
+Eat one or two eggs and these will keep you going for a good time until your next meal!

 Yummy egg salads

-Hard boiled eggs can be used to make amazing egg salads.
-The yolk hardens when it is boiled, making it easier to be smashed and incorporated to make egg salads.
+Eggs can be used to make amazing egg salads.
+The yolk hardens when it is boiled, making it easier to smash and incorporate to make egg salads.
 Add a bit of veggie and a dash of mayonnaise, or any sauce to your liking, and Voila!
 You have an amazing filling of a sandwich right here.